backdrop-contrib/enabled_modules_report_recipe/README.md

   configuration that this module provides, but will disable the CSS files that came with this module.

-- Either add the testimonial page to your menu OR place the views testimonial block on any page.

 Instructions
 ------------

-After enabling the module you will find a new administrative report under the Reports  item - `/admin/reports/enabled-modules`.
+After enabling the module you will find a new administrative report under the admin/reports menu - `/admin/reports/enabled-modules`.

 Uninstall or Upgrate Options
 ----------------------------